derAndreas/stylus-skeleton/README.md

 ---------
   * original - 1:1 translation of Skeleton CSS to Skeleton Stylus version
   * shortnames - reduce filesize by using shorted CSS selectors
+  * modern-ui - theme for modern-ui, based on original branch

 Examples